 Published in the Educational Evaluation and Policy Analysis journal, the authors state: “In general, attainment of either short-term or long-term certificates on average is associated with significant earnings increases in both states compared with attending a community college but exiting without earning any credential.
 In North Carolina, earning a long-term certificate is associated with a $953 increase in quarterly earnings once a student exited college.
 Although this number is also significantly positive in Virginia, the magnitude is much smaller—the earning of a long-term certificate leads to an increase in quarterly earnings of only $200… In contrast, the economic returns to short-term certificates are more consistent between the two states.
 Receiving a short-term certificate is associated with an increase in quarterly earnings of $278 in North Carolina and $153 in Virginia.”

 Certificate and diploma program jobs are often associated with entry-level positions, especially in healthcare, human resources, and other administrative offices.
-But because these types of post-secondary programs cover a broad range of specializations in different fields, high-paying jobs are also available to non-degree certificate and diploma holders, and here are some of them.
+But because these types of popular online graduate certificate programs and other diploma programs cover a broad range of specializations in different fields, high-paying jobs are also available to non-degree certificate and diploma holders, and here are some of them.

 |Job Title||Annual Median Salary||Projected Growth (2019-2029)|